Using the Career Pathway Tool

 The All In For Kansas Kids Strategic Plan defines Professional Development as “a continuum of learning and support activities designed to prepare individuals for work with and on behalf of young children and their families, as well as ongoing experiences to enhance this work.
 These opportunities lead to improvements in the knowledge, skills, practices, and dispositions of early education professionals.
 Professional development encompasses education, training, and technical assistance.”
 The Career Pathway may refer to the education, training, technical assistance, and the number of years you have worked in the field as professional learning experiences.

-Professional supports are all the resources build into professional development opportunities to help you succeed.
+Professional supports are all the resources built into professional development opportunities to help you succeed.
 Examples of professionals supports include receiving job-embedded coaching or mentoring, participating in professional learning communities (PLCs), having support from a supervisor during a practicum experiences, to name just a few.

 Mentoring occurs when you are paired with a peer whose experience can guide you towards your professional learning goals and your professional achievements.
 In general, mentors act as role models who help build confidence and resilience, support learning and experimentation, and keep you on track to achieving your goals.